 Nuts, Seeds: Raw walnuts, flaxseeds, chia seeds, sunflower seeds, pumpkin seeds, hemp seeds, almonds, macadamia, brazil nuts, hazelnuts, pine nuts for snacks if you have no allergies to these nuts.
 You may also make almond milk or nut butters such as sun-butter.
-Minimize or do your best to avoid pistachios and cashews.
-Avoid peanuts with higher levels of fungi and mycotoxins.
+Minimize pistachios and cashews.
+Avoid peanuts which have higher levels of fungi and mycotoxins, and are more allergenic.